PhD and PGCert, University of Hull

 I am a historian of modern Britain, with research interests related to the social and cultural history of war, consumption, medicine, wellbeing and health, and empire.
 I am particularly interested in the endurance and resilience of civilians and service personnel in the context of war.
 This interest, in endurance and resilience among ordinary people, runs like a thread throughout my work in diverse areas of modern British and European History.

-My current research project focuses on the use of tobacco by military personnel and non-combatants in the context of modern wars involving Britain during the nineteenth and twentieth centuries, including the Crimean War, Second Boer War, and the First and Second World Wars.
+My current research project focuses on the use of tobacco by military personnel and non-combatants in the context of modern wars involving Britain during the nineteenth and twentieth centuries, including the Crimean War, Second Anglo-Boer War, and the First and Second World Wars.
 This includes analysis and discussion of lay and expert medical discourses on smoking (mental and physical health and wellbeing), the production technologies, logistics and economics of wartime tobacco, the social and cultural histories of smoking in war contexts, and the implications of the study of wartime smoking for broader understandings of civilian and military welfare, consumption and endurance/resilience in periods of conflict and crisis.
 As a corollary to this research, I have also initiated a 'challenge' as part of the OU's Open Societal Challenges programme: 'The 'pernicious habit': the enduring popularity of nicotine in everyday life'.

 Recent publications (see the full list here)